-T3 SLIP - STATEMENT OF TRUST INCOME
+T3 SLIP - STATEMENT OF TRUST INCOME / RELEVÉ 16

 If you hold interests in mutual funds, income trusts, royalty trusts or real estate investment trusts (REITs), you will receive a T3 slip and a Summary of Trust Income from us, detailing the amounts and nature of distributions made to your non-registered account.
+As a Quebec resident, you will also receive a Relevé 16.

 Mutual fund companies are responsible for issuing their own tax slips.
-You will receive a separate T3 slip for each mutual fund.
-Some fund companies issue consolidated T3 slip.
+You will receive a separate T3/RL-16 slip for each mutual fund.
+Some fund companies issue consolidated T3/RL-16 slips.
 In this case, you will receive a single consolidated slip.